Author Submission Guidelines

 2.2 AI-Generated Content

-Creative Saplings does NOT accept manuscripts — research or creative — that are fully or substantially generated by artificial intelligence (AI) tools, including but not limited to ChatGPT, Gemini, Copilot, Claude, or similar large language models.
+Creative Saplings does NOT accept manuscripts — research or creative — that are fully or substantially generated by artificial intelligence (AI) tools, including but not limited to ChatGPT, Gemini, Copilot, or similar large language models.
 Papers or creative pieces identified as AI-written will be rejected immediately.
 Repeated violations may result in the contributor being barred from future submissions.
-Limited use of AI for language polishing or grammar checking is permissible, but all intellectual content, argument, imagery, and creative expression must be entirely the contributor's own work.
+Limited use of AI for language polishing or grammar checking is permissible, but all intellectual content, argument, imagery, and creative expression must be entirely the contributor’s own work.
 Contributors must declare any use of AI-assisted tools in the cover letter at the time of submission.

 All research submissions are subject to the journal’s full Plagiarism Policy.
 All research articles are screened using Turnitin before entering peer review.
 The maximum acceptable similarity index is 10%.
 All sources used must be correctly cited in the text and listed in the Works Cited, following MLA (9th edition) requirements.
 Self-plagiarism — republishing the author’s own previously published work without proper attribution — is not permitted.

 All named authors must have made a substantive intellectual contribution to the work.
 Ghost authorship, guest authorship, and honorary authorship are not permitted.
-Any change to the authorship list after submission must be formally requested in writing to the editor and approved before it can be made.
+Any change to the authorship list after submission must be formally requested in writing to the Editor-in-Chief and approved before it can be made.
 Changes will only be approved if a valid reason is presented and if there is unanimous agreement among all authors.
 Once a paper is published online, no further alterations to the authorship can be made.

-3. Manuscript Preparation — Research Submissions
+Manuscript Preparation — Research Submissions

 3.1 General Formatting